muut/io-client/API.md

 If you want to "unban" a user set the `bantime` to a negative integer.

+## `conversationPost `

+Start a new private conversation.

+- `forumname`: the name of the forum/project
+- `participants`: an array of strings, the strings being the userid
+- `body`: a content body up to 2500 characters

+Returns conversationId

+## `conversationList`

+List private conversations.

+- `forumname`: the name of the forum/project
+- `start`: (optional) the start position to list from
+- `count`: (optional) the number to return

+Returns array of conversations

+## `conversationOpen`

+Open a single private conversation.

+- `forumname`: the name of the forum/project
+- `conversationId`: the id of the conversation to open
+- `start`: (optional) the start position to list messages from in the conversation
+- `count`: (optional) the number to of posts to return

+Returns array of posts

+## `conversationUserHide`

+Block user from receiving messages.

+- `username`: the user to hide future messages from (blocking essentially)
+- `returns`: success status

+## `conversationUserUnide`

+Unblock user from receiving messages.

+- `username`: the user to unhide future messages from (unblocking essentially)

+Returns success status

+## `conversationMute`

+Mutes the conversation so that it is no longer "bumbed" on top of the list when new replies arrive and the participants won't receive any notification emails.

+- `forumname`: the name of the forum/project
+- `conversationId`: the id of the conversation to mute

+Returns success status

+## `conversationUnute`

+Unmutes the conversation.

+- `forumname`: the name of the forum/project
+- `conversationId`: the id of the conversation to unmute

+Returns success status

+## `conversationHideList`

+Returns a list of users whose messages are currently hidden.
+No params needed.

+## `conversationPostRemove`

+Removes a single post in private conversation

+- `forumname`: the name of the forum/project
+- `conversationId`: the id of the conversation to remove a post from
+- `post`Id: the id of the post to remove in the conversation

+Returns success status

+## `conversationRemove`

+Removes a private conversation

+- `forumname`: the name of the forum/project
+- `conversationId`: the id of the conversation to remove

+Returns success status

 ## `delete`
 Deletes a given thread or reply.